aiogram/tg-codegen/docs/api/methods/send_dice.md

 ## Description

-Use this method to send a dice, which will have a random value from 1 to 6.
+Use this method to send an animated emoji that will display a random value.
 On success, the sent Message is returned.
-(Yes, we're aware of the 'proper' singular of die.
-But it's awkward, and we decided to help it change.
-One dice at a time!)

 ## Arguments